bterwijn/memory_graph/README.md

 # Configuration #
 Different aspects of memory_graph can be configured.
-The default configuration is reset by importing 'memory_graph.config_default'.
+The default configuration can be reset by calling 'mg.config_default.reset()'.

 - ***mg.config.max_string_length*** : int
   - The maximum length of strings shown in the graph.
 Longer strings will be truncated.